lmsith55/hello-world/README.md

 # hello-world
-Thi repository is for practicing the Github Flow`
+This repository is for practicing the Github Flow`
+My name is Laniya and I am a sopomore at the University of North Alabama.
+My major is information technology with a minor in cyber security.